Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 is 1502% faster than the Radeon HD 4350 in general, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 560 should in theory perform a lot faster than the Radeon HD 4350 overall. (explain)

-Texel RateThe GeForce GTX 560 is much (approximately 886%) better at anisotropic filtering than the Radeon HD 4350. (explain)
+Texel RateThe GeForce GTX 560 will be much (approximately 886%) better at texture filtering than the Radeon HD 4350. (explain)

-Pixel RateThe GeForce GTX 560 will be a lot (approximately 1027%) more effective at AA than the Radeon HD 4350, and should be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 560 should be much (more or less 1027%) better at FSAA than the Radeon HD 4350, and capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison